 Finding Summer Internships

 Summer internships chances are more favorable for students who come to US in fall because they would have completed half of their coursework and have enough qualifications.
 You know your professors better and they can give you better recommendations.
 If you come in Fall, you get to know the system well in US, network by joining few student organizations and increase your chances for Summer internships.
 You will have a good resume too because you have lot of things of class work, leadership and volunteering skills you can add to make your resume stronger.
 Also, check Working CPT vs OPT

 Weather if you plan to attend schools in Northern States:

 This may not be a big deal, but if you are coming from a warm country with 70 – 80 F ( 21 C to 27 Celsius), it would be a challenge to adjust to the cold temperatures in Northern states immediately with Snow and freezing temperatures of -20 F to 20 F ( -29 C to – 6 Celsius ).
 This may not necessarily apply for Southern states.
 Advantage of Fall is that it starts off with less cold climate and then gets cold, so you get used to it.

-What if you get admission for Spring only – Is it really so BAD or Disadvantage to come to US in Spring ?
+What if you get admission for Spring only – Is it really so BAD ?

 No, not really.
 All the stuff said above, are the advantages of applying for Fall.
 But, for some reason, you had to take a break or you could not come to US for Fall, you should NOT waste another 7 – 8 Months of your career, just for these advantages.
 Some of these may be nice to have, but not worth wasting time.
 The goal of my explanation is for all of those who have a choice to plan ahead of time to apply for Fall and come to US for Fall.
 If you miss Fall for some reason, do not worry.
 There are always chances and you have to work a little smarter and harder to get the opportunities.